Minimal genome: Contents

-By one early investigation, the minimal genome of a bacterium should include a virtually complete set of proteins for replication and translation, a transcription apparatus including four subunits of RNA polymerase including the sigma factor rudimentary proteins sufficient for recombination and repair, several chaperone proteins, the capacity for anaerobic metabolism through glycolysis and substrate-level phosphorylation, transamination of glutamyl-tRNA to glutaminyl-tRNA, lipid (but no fatty acid) biosynthesis, eight cofactor enzymes, protein export machinery, and a limited metabolite transport network including membrane ATPases.
-Proteins involved in the minimum bacterial genome tend to be substantially more related to proteins found in archaea and eukaryotes compared to the average gene in the bacterial genome more generally, indicating a substantial number of universally (or near universally) conserved proteins.
-The minimal genomes reconstructed on the basis of existing genes does not preclude simpler systems in more primitive cells, such as an RNA world genome which does not have the need for DNA replication machinery, which is otherwise part of the minimal genome of current cells.
+According to an early investigation by Mushegian et al., the minimal genome of a bacterium should include a virtually complete set of proteins for replication and translation, a transcription apparatus including four subunits of RNA polymerase including sigma factor proteins sufficient for recombination and repair, several chaperone proteins, the capacity for anaerobic metabolism through glycolysis and substrate-level phosphorylation, transamination of glutamyl-tRNA to glutaminyl-tRNA, lipid (but no fatty acid) biosynthesis, eight cofactor enzymes, protein export machinery, and a limited metabolite transport network including membrane ATPases.
+Proteins involved in the minimum bacterial genome tend to be substantially closer related to proteins found in archaea and eukaryotes than the average gene in the bacterial genome, indicating a substantial number of universally (or near universally) conserved proteins.
+The minimal genomes reconstructed on the basis of existing genes do not preclude simpler systems in more primitive cells, such as RNA world genomes which do not need DNA replication machinery, which are otherwise part of the minimal genome of current cells.

 The genes which most frequently survive gene loss include those involved in DNA replication, transcription, and translation, although a number of exceptions are known.
 For example, loss can be frequently seen in subunits of the DNA polymerase holoenzyme and some DNA repair genes.
-The majority of ribosomal proteins are retained (though some like RpmC are sometimes missing).
-In some cases, some tRNA synthetases are lost.
+The majority of ribosomal proteins are retained, though some, like rpmC, can be missing.
+In some cases, certain tRNA synthetases are lost.
 Gene loss is also seen in genes for components in the cellular envelope, biosynthesis of biomolecules like purine, energy metabolism, and more.
+Genes that are prone to gene loss without adverse effect can be excluded from minimal genomes.

 The minimal genome corresponds to small genome sizes, as bacterial genome size correlates with the number of protein-coding genes, typically one gene per kilobase.
 Mycoplasma genitalium, with a 580 kb genome and 482 protein-coding genes, is a key model for minimal genomes.